OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 This article provides code samples for common scenarios.
 To further your understanding of the PivotTable API, see [**PivotTable**](/javascript/api/excel/excel.pivottable) and [**PivotTableCollection**](/javascript/api/excel/excel.pivottable).

 > [!IMPORTANT]
 > PivotTables created with OLAP are not currently supported.
+There is also no support for Power Pivot.

 ## Hierarchies